siddg97/CasterBot/README.md

 # CasterBot
-Discord Bot Project - Siddharth Gupta & Darrick He
+- Discord Bot Project - Siddharth Gupta & Darrick He
+- We live in a city called Raincouver where we need to worry about sudden weather changes and we thought it would be nice to implement our own discord bot to help everyone out with this issue.

 ## File Architecture:
   - 3 files: